nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 1. Ask the model for SQL.
 2. Run it against your SQLite file.
-3. Check whether the **rows come back exactly right** compared to your ground truth—same data, including the messy duplicate rows in the playlist cases.
+3. Check whether the **rows come back exactly right** compared to your ground truth (same data), including the messy duplicate rows in the playlist cases.
 (We don’t insist the SQL text matches ours letter for letter; we care whether the **answer** matches.)

 We also tracked **execution rate** (did the query at least run?) and **latency** (how long the model took per question), because “throughout the workday” matters as much as accuracy.